Why You Need To Release Shame To Unleash Creativity

 There is a fine balance in the choice of sharing.
-Fear says: “It is ok not to share.
+Fear says: “It is okay not to share.
 There is nothing to do with it now.
 That was the past and there is nothing to be gained from telling someone.
 What is to be gained from this?”

 The heart knows the deep pain blocks receiving unconditional love; it wants to heal.
 Compassion is the key emotion to counter the emotion of shame.
 It begins to release the critical inner voice of shame that endlessly condemns.

 Be soft and gentle when approaching telling someone about the shameful story for the first time.
 Select someone empathetic and patient.
-Key is that there is no rush to speak and to have the time to be kind in the inner feelings as the words come out.
+The key is that there is no rush to speak and to have the time to be kind in the inner feelings as the words come out.
 Be aware of the shame, thoughts and other feelings arising at the time.

 - Share the shameful story with someone that has a good empathetic awareness.